Defiant Putin Says Russia doing Everything Right In Ukraine - UrduPoint

 "So we're doing everything right," he insisted.

-He said on Thursday that "for now" there was no need to continue the massive salvo of missiles that hit cities -- several far from the front line -- and left at least 20 civilians dead.
+Speaking to reporters on Thursday, he said that "for now" he saw no need to continue the massive salvo of missiles that hit cities across Ukraine -- several far from the front line -- and left at least 20 civilians dead.
 He explained the Russian military had other objectives.

-- 'Our aim is not to destroy Ukraine' - "Our aim is not to destroy Ukraine," Putin added.
+- 'The world is with us' - "Our aim is not to destory Ukraine," Putin added.

 The Crimea bridge is logistically crucial for Moscow.
 It is a vital transport link for moving military equipment to Russian soldiers fighting in Ukraine.

-But the bridge is also symbolically important to Putin, who inaugurated it in 2018, four years after he annexed the peninsula, drawing a chorus of Western condemnation.
+But it is also symbolically important to Putin, who inaugurated the bridge in 2018 several years after he annexed the peninsula from Ukraine to a chorus of Western condemnation.

-The missile barrage on Monday and Tuesday, he said, was direct retaliation for the blast on the bridge.
+The missile barrage on Monday and Tuesday, he said, was direct retaliation for the blast.

 Russia's cabinet, in a decree signed by Prime Minister Mikhail Mishustin, ordered the company tasked with the "design and restoration of destroyed elements of ... the Crimean Bridge" to complete the work by July 1, 2023.

-The date gives an indication of the extent of the damage.
-Russian officials have otherwise been circumspect about the lasting impact of the incident.
+That date gives an indication of the extent of the damage caused by the explosion at the bridge because Russian officials have otherwise been circumspect about the lasting impact of the incident.

-Hours after the blast -- which Russian authorities blamed on Ukraine special forces -- Moscow announced that both road and rail traffic had been restored.
+They did however say hours after the blast -- which they blamed on Ukraine special forces -- that both road and rail traffic had been restored.

+In Kyiv on Friday, President Volodymyr Zelensky vowed, during events marking the country's first Defender's Day celebrations, that Ukrainian troops would be victorious over Russian forces He also laid a wreath at a memorial for soldiers killed since 2014, when Kremlin-backed separatists wrested control of parts of two eastern regions.
+In February this year, the separatists appealed for Russia to intervene.

+"The world is with us, more than ever.
+This makes us stronger than ever in history," Zelensky added in reference to unprecedented Western aid.

 Ukrainian forces mounted a counter-offensive in the south towards the end of the summer and have been pushing closer and closer to the main city in the Kherson region, also called Kherson.